 Google Slides saves all data on Goole Drive storage which is cloud based.
 This means – no need to hit “Save” every 5-10 mins.
 All changes are automatically saved to the cloud as you create them.
 Google Slides also provides a history review.
 You can go check out previous versions of your presentation, and restore them at any time if needed.

-PowerPoint doesn’t offer an automatic savings unless you have the latest version of the software PowerPoint 2016 and you are an Office 365 subscriber.
+PowerPoint doesn’t offer automatic savings unless you have the latest version of the software (PowerPoint 2016 and onward) and you are an Office 365 subscriber.
 Then, the program comes with an AutoSave option, which if checked, saves a copy of your document every few seconds on OneDrive.
 The software has an AutoRecover option, as well, available even if you’re not an Office 365 subscriber.
 This feature recovers your presentation if case of unexpected crashes.

 Google Slides allows seamless collaboration between you and your team members.
 You can chat, comment, and make edits while you create your presentation simultaneously.
 All changes are viewed instantly by the rest of the team.
 Also, you can easily restore older versions of the presentation.